 - If you think hard, you can maybe even taste it.

-Prior to seeing the image of chocolate, you were probably not even thinking about chocolate.
-The effect of our suppressed memories can be like the effect you just experienced!
-When you experience a cue – potentially an emotional or physical cue, we suddenly we have a desire for something that we did not have before.
+Before seeing the chocolate image, you probably were not even thinking about chocolate.
+The effect of our suppressed memories can be like what you experienced!
+When we experience a cue – potentially an emotional or physical cue, we suddenly desire something we did not have before.

-Two therapies that utilize the relationship between behavior, emotion and sight is eye movement desensitization and reprocessing (EMDR) therapy and brainspotting therapy.
+Two therapies utilising the relationship between behaviour, emotion and sight are eye movement desensitisation and reprocessing (EMDR) therapy and brain spotting therapy.

-Brainspotting is a flexible form of therapy similar to EMDR and other somatic therapies.
-It based on the principle that that where you look affects how you feel.
-Brainspotting is particularly effective for treating long-term drug addiction.
+Brainspotting is a flexible therapy similar to EMDR and other somatic therapies.
+It is based on the principle that where you look affects how you feel.
+Brainspotting is particularly effective for long-term drug addiction treatment.

 Brainspotting provides a window into our unconscious reflexes.
-It enables identification and awareness of the automatic and unconscious responses that are driving our drug addiction.
+It enables identification and awareness of the automatic and unconscious responses driving our drug addiction.

-A brainspot is the eye position that activates the emotions that are connected to your stored, unconscious memory.
+A brain spot is the eye position that activates the emotions connected to your stored, unconscious memory.

-In a brainspotting session, your therapist will direct your eye movement with a pointer, while you listen to some very basic audio stimulation.
-They will ask you to report when you feel like the emotion or distress felt most intense.
+In a brainspotting session, your therapist will direct your eye movement with a pointer while you listen to some basic audio stimulation.
+They will ask you to report when the emotion or distress felt most intense.

 Many people describe feeling “stuck” in their addiction cycle.
-Brainspotting helps you identify these emotional “sticky points”, and help you be free from them.
+Brainspotting helps you identify these emotional “sticky points” and enables you to be free from them.

-If the guest does not know why they are stuck in the addiction cycle, it is likely that their sticky points are suppressed emotions.
-Brainspotting enables the identification of these contributors in a way that cannot be achieved through external, therapist directed treatments for drug addiction.
+If the guest does not know why they are stuck in the addiction cycle, their sticky points are likely suppressed emotions.
+Brainspotting enables the identification of these contributors in a way that cannot be achieved through external, therapist-directed treatments for drug addiction.